stablekernel/aqueduct/source/docs/tut/executing-queries.md

 Building a Data Model
 ---

-In our `heroes` application, we have one type of entity - a "hero".
+In our `heroes` application, we will have one type of entity - a "hero".
 To create a new entity, we subclass `ManagedObject<T>`.
 Create a new directory `lib/model/` and then add a new file to this directory named `hero.dart`.
 Add the following code:

 ```dart
 import 'package:heroes/heroes.dart';